 This study has several limitations.
-The electronic computerized system has the advantage of live follow up after medicines that were prescribed for the patients as well as after medicines that were issued.
+The electronic computerized system has the advantage of live followup after medicines that were prescribed for the patients, as well as after medicines that were issued.
 However, there is no reliable way to follow the patient's compliance.
-Indeed, studies examining patient's adherence to chronic pharmacological therapy found the 1-year adherence of men with LUTS was only 29%.19 Additionally, we did not account for dietary habits and comorbidities in this study, as it is clear that UA and CaOx stone formers are different in that regard.
+Indeed, studies examining patient's adherence to chronic pharmacological therapy found the one-year adherence of men with lower urinary tract symptoms was only 29%.19 Additionally, we did not account for dietary habits and comorbidities in this study, as it is clear that UA and CaOx stone-formers are different in that regard.